loveencounterflow/coffee-script/README.md

 test_read_text_file __filename
 ```

-It's really amazing how clear this syntax is once you've removed callbacks and got used to the semantics of
+It's really amazing how clear this syntax is once you've gotten used to the semantics of `yield` and removed
-`yield`. jmar777 remarks that instead of building a full-fledged asynchronous helper libraries with all the
+your callbacks. jmar777 remarks that instead of building a full-fledged asynchronous helper libraries with
-bells and whistles, he'd rather stick with the minimalist approach and keep `suspend` small for the time
+all the bells and whistles, he'd rather stick with the minimalist approach and keep `suspend` small for the
-being; he recommends using `async` for higher-order asynchronous chores. i can only second that sentiment.
+time being; he recommends using `async` for higher-order asynchronous chores. i can only second that
+sentiment.

 Still, it is fun and quite instructive to see how the most recurrent asynchronous chores can be formulated
 using nothing but `yield`, `suspend`, and `resume`, so this is what i want to do next.